kirandash/django/kirans_pizza_ws/readme.md

 4. In structure view, add Picture/Image plugin to Logo static placeholder. - Add image: set width and save.
 5. Check logo in content view.
 6. Add Text Plugin to Footer.

+## 3. Create Content Plugins
+### 3.1 Building a Plugin
+1. From manage.py folder: Create a new app for plugins `python3 manage.py startapp kirans_pizza_plugins`
+2. Add new app to base app(kirans_pizza) settings file.
+Note: Make sure to add a trailing comma.

+**App Folder Structure:**
+1. **migrations/**: holds files to help us with migrate our DB when we change our schema over time.
+Or move code to different environment.
+2. **__init__.py**: (Dunder Init file) - Tells Python that this folder contains Python files
+3. **admin.py**: controls admin interface that can be used to edit data related to this app.
+4. **apps.py**: controls settings specific to this app.
+5. **models.py**: provides the data layer which Django uses to create DB schema or queries.
+6. **tests.py**: Can add unit test for testing this app.
+7. **views.py**: Holds logic and control flow for handling requests and defines HTTP response that can be returned.